From my research review of bilingual speech therapy, I realized we know a lot and yet we don’t know much at all!

 The best practice for bilingual speech therapy is to provide therapy in both the child’s strongest language usually the first language (L1) as well as the second language (L2).

 That sounds great, let’s do it!
-Oh wait...I don’t speak Urdu, Japanese, Korean, Russian, Polish, Tagalog, or the many other languages of my bilingual students.
+Oh, wait...I don’t speak Urdu, Japanese, Korean, Russian, Polish, Tagalog, or the many other languages in the world.